Working To Establish A Legacy

 Senate Bill 210 would create an umbrella program branded as Georgia Legacy as a vehicle for which to build upon the state’s current land conservation program for the administration of state funding for land and water conservation from the new Georgia Legacy Trust Fund and Georgia Legacy Revolving Loan Fund.
 These funds would amend two funds currently in existence – the Land Conservation Trust Fund and the Land Conservation Revolving Loan Fund.
 The Legacy funds would be administered by the Georgia Environmental Finance Authority.

 In the legislative process, SB 210 passed the state Senate overwhelmingly, but upon reaching the state House in 2014, the bill encountered questions as to the funding and structure of Georgia Legacy.
 During the 2014 legislative session, Sen. Tolleson introduced Senate Resolution 896 to create a Joint Study Committee of the House and Senate, which includes key legislators, agency heads and Governor’s office representation, to further study the restructuring of the land conservation program and potential funding sources.
 The Conservancy supported the resolution, which passed nearly unopposed, and intends to participate in and support the study committee’s work during the fall of 2014.
-A report and legislative recommendations from the committee will be made public by December 1.
+A report and legislative recommendations from the committee will be made public by the end of 2014.

 As stewards of this state’s natural resources, and for future generations, we believe that we have a moral imperative and an economic incentive to conserve our land and water for generations of Georgians to come – our Georgia Legacy.